Effective debtor management pays off

 The collection period is the average number of days it takes your debtors to pay their invoice.
 This is not the same as the payment term.
 The payment term is the term within which your customer must pay according to the agreement.
 The actual term within which you have the money in your account can differ from this.
 The average collection period is 30 to 60 days.
 This is how you calculate the collection period:

 Total receivables (debtor amount) divided by your turnover x 365

-Reclaim non-recoverable VATUnless you are exempt from VAT, you state VAT on the invoice to your debtor.
+Unless you are exempt from VAT, you state VAT on the invoice to your debtor.
 You declare this VAT in your turnover tax return and pay it to the Tax and Customs Administration.
-If it is certain that your debtor will not pay the invoice, or only partially, you can claim a refund of this VAT (in Dutch).
+If it is certain that your debtor will not pay the invoice, or only partially, you can claim a refund of (in Dutch).
 A receivable is considered non-recoverable one year after the final payment term date has passed.